Module constriction.stream.model

 • builtins.Uniform

-class QuantizedCauchy (self, min_symbol_inclusive, max_symbol_inclusive, loc=None, scale=None)
+class QuantizedCauchy (min_symbol_inclusive, max_symbol_inclusive, loc=None, scale=None)

 A Cauchy distribution, quantized over bins of size 1 centered at integer values.